2011–12 Melbourne Tigers season

-The 2011–12 NBL season is the 29th season for the Melbourne Tigers in the NBL.
+The 2011–12 Melbourne Tigers season was the 29th season of the franchise in the National Basketball League (NBL).

 After missing out on the playoffs last season, Melbourne will look to improve and return to finals stages of this season's competition.
 Due to the 2011 NBA Lockout, Melbourne acquired the services of Patrick Mills for the first 9 rounds until losing him to the Chinese team Xinjiang Flying Tigers.